opensearch-project/data-prepper/README.md

 ## Overview

-Simple Ingest Transformation Utility Pipeline (SITUP) is an open source, lightweight and server side collector that provides customers with abilities to filter, enrich, transform, normalize and aggregate data for analytics.
+Simple Ingest Transformation Utility Pipeline (SITUP) is an open source, lightweight ingestion service that provides customers with abilities to filter, enrich, transform, normalize and aggregate data for analytics.

 *Please note that SITUP is under active development.*